FrostyX/infra-docs/docs/sysadmin-guide/sops/mbs.rst

 The tag for a bootstrap module needs to be manually created and populated by Release Engineering.
-Builds for that tag are curated and selected from other Fedora tags, with care to ensure that only as many builds are added as needed, not more.
+Builds for that tag are curated and selected from other Fedora tags, with care to ensure that only as many builds are added as needed.

 The existence of the tag is not enough for the bootstrap module to be useable by MBS.
 MBS discovers the bootstrap module as a possible dependency for other